open-telemetry/opentelemetry-operator/README.md

 ### OpenTelemetry auto-instrumentation injection

 The operator can inject and configure OpenTelemetry auto-instrumentation libraries.
-Currently Java and NodeJS are supported.
+Currently Java, NodeJS and Python are supported.

 To use auto-instrumentation, configure an `Instrumentation` resource with the configuration for the SDK and instrumentation.